abeldekat/lazyflex.nvim/README.md

 ## Important

-When there are no keywords to enable/disable, **lazyflex** opts-out without modifying any existing plugins.
+Without keywords to operate on, **lazyflex** returns immediately and does not apply any changes.

 When enabling, do not forget to add the name of the colorscheme to the keywords!